Skip to main content

 Example

-Our goal is to schedule a set of tasks such that it is finished as soon as possible (i.e. the makespan is minimized).
-Each task has a fixed duration and it cannot be interrupted.
-Moreover, each tasks needs a certain number of workers to be executed and the total number of workers is limited.
+Our goal is to schedule a set of tasks such that it is finished as soon as possible (i.e., the makespan is minimized).
+Each task has a fixed duration, and cannot be interrupted.
+Moreover, each task needs a certain number of workers to be executed, and the total number of workers is limited.
 The input data are generated randomly.

 import * as CP from '@scheduleopt/optalcp';